thehimel/mac/ide/README.md

 ### Debugging TypeScript

-* Enabled `sourceMap` and set the distribution output directory with `outDir` in the TS config file.
+* Enable `sourceMap` and set the distribution output directory with `outDir` in the TS config file.
 * Compile the code with tsc command.
 * Select your breakpoints in the TS file.
 * Select the corresponding JS file in the distribution output directory.